Shadow Hearts: Covenant: Plot

 During a mission to Domrémy, Karin's unit is attacked by a demon.
 To combat him, Karin is partnered with Nicolai to retrieve an artifact called the Holy Mistletoe from Apoina Tower in the Vatican City.
 Returning to Domrémy, the "demon" turns out to be Yuri, and Nicolai reveals his true goal of destroying Yuri before he can threaten Sapientes Gladio while holding the girl Jeanne hostage.
 Yuri ends up impaled by the Mistletoe, which begins disrupting his powers and releasing trapped Malice, dark energy generated by monsters.
 During the attacks on Domrémy, Jeanne is killed, and in Yuri's journey, her spirit resides in the Graveyard.
 Nicolai blackmails Yuri into retrieving the forbidden Émigré Manuscript in exchange for releasing the captured Roger Bacon.
-The group is double-crossed and ultimately rescues Bacon.
+The group is double-crossed and ultimately rescues Bacon, although Nicolai takes the Émigré Manuscript.
 Guided by Bacon, they head to Russia to face Rasputin.
 Rasputin is fuelling the war through Sapientes Gladio and an alliance with Japanese sympathizers, his ultimate goal being to replace Nicholas II of Russia with Nicolai, the tzar's illegitimate heir.
 After learning of Rasputin's invulnerability due to his pact with the god Asmodeus, the group flees Russia along with the endangered Anastasia.

 To overcome Rasputin's power, the group finds Abraham; he reveals that Albert Simons' actions during the events of Shadow Hearts were an attempt to foil Rasputin.
 Yuri travels inside his soul with Karin's help, meeting Simons' spirit and taming the god Amon.
 The group returns to Russia, exposing Rasputin.
 Defeated by Amon, Rasputin sacrifices his soul to Asmodeus, who takes over his body and summons a magical fortress, aiming to obliterate humanity.
 Prior to leaving, Nicolai confronts Rasputin, revealing that he has made a pact with the god Astaroth.
-Yuri's group defeats Rasputin, but before dying he reveals that the Mistletoe's Curse will destroy Yuri's memories and that Nicolai intends to release the Malice from Apoina Tower, increasing the War's barbarity.
+Yuri's group defeats Rasputin, but before dying he reveals that the Mistletoe's Curse will destroy Yuri's memories and that Nicolai intends to release the Malice from Apoina Tower, increasing the war's barbarity.
 The group is too late to stop Nicolai from releasing Malice into the world as an act of defiance against Yuri.
 They are about to kill him when Kato intervenes, sealing Apoina Tower and leaving with both Nicolai and the Émigré Manuscript due to Japan's alliance with Russia.